Causal functional calculus: Abstract

 \section{Abstract}

-We construct a new topology on the space of right continuous paths with left limits (\cadlag paths) and introduce a calculus for causal functionals on generic domains of this space.
-We propose a general approach to pathwise integration without any assumption on the variation index of the paths and obtain functional change of variable formulas which extend the results of \follmer\ (1981) and Cont \& Fourni\'e (2010) to a larger class of functionals, including \follmer's pathwise integrals.
-In particular we introduce a class of functionals which satisfy a pathwise analogue of the martingale property.

-In the case of paths with finite quadratic variation along a partition sequence, our formula extends the F\"ollmer-Ito calculus and relaxes previous assumptions relating the partition sequence to the discontinuities of the underlying path.
-We introduce a foliation structure on the space of \cadlag paths with finite quadratic variation and show that harmonic functionals may be represented as restrictions of pathwise integrals of closed 1-forms.
+We construct a new topology on the space of stopped paths and introduce a calculus for causal functionals on generic domains of this space.
+We propose a generic approach to pathwise integration without any assumption on the variation index of a path and obtain functional change of variable formulas which extend the results of \follmer\ (1981) and Cont \& Fourni\'e (2010) to a larger class of functionals, including \follmer's pathwise integrals.
+We show that a class of smooth functionals possess a pathwise analogue of the martingale property.
+For paths that possess finite quadratic variation, our approach extends F\"ollmer-Ito calculus and removes previous restriction on the time partition sequence.
+We introduce a foliation structure on this path space and show that harmonic functionals may be represented as pathwise integrals of closed 1-forms.